 This was inspired by a dish my Sister-in-Law whipped up for us on my last visit.
 I have mentioned my Sister-in-Law, the mad genius of cooking, the one who never uses recipes?
 She says, “Every meal should be an adventure!” and she’s so right – but when it’s really good, I need a recipe because I’m going to want that adventure more than once!
 She also makes the best Herbed Yogurt Sauce which she served with Summer Squash and Zucchini, is responsible for “my” Braised Turnip Greens and taught me the best trick ever for Asparagus.
 And now this deliciousness.

 Her recipe: “Yeah, it’s yogurt.
 I might have put a little cheese in it?”
 Really?
 “Yeah, Parmesan.”
 Hmm.
 So, here is my version, riffed up a bit.
 Just to add in more flavor, more deliciousness and make it a little saucier – coz you can’t lick your plate w/o sauce, amirite? *g*

-I would definitely serve this dish over Simple Mashed Potatoes or a rice pilaf of some sort.
+I would definitely serve this dish over Simple Mashed Potatoes or a rice pilaf like my Instant Pot Rice Pilaf.
 Maybe a rice pilaf with wild rice in it, so we can go back in time on that dish, too.
 Or if you’re going low carb, you can’t go wrong with Parmesan Mashed Cauliflower.
 For a side, Oven Roasted Carrots would be wonderful and how about a Simple Steamed Broccoli?
 Either will complement the dish beautifully and take a bit of a back seat to the rich flavors of the Hot Artichoke Dip Chicken.